ahsumon85/simple-spring-boot-microservice/README.md

 ***Enable Resource Server mechanism***

 The first step is to annotate the `ProductApplicationRunner` with `@EnableResourceServer`.
-This enables the Spring to authenticate requests via an incoming OAuth2 token and configure and registration with eureka server as a client using `@EnableEurekaClient`
+This enables the Spring to authenticate requests via an incoming OAuth2 token. configure and registration with eureka server as a client server using `@EnableEurekaClient`

 ```
 @SpringBootApplication